 The narrow 50-foot-wide lot was sold as an elevated platform created by a retaining wall where a small linear lake is visible only from the fortified edge of the lot.
 Mark and his client decided to excavate the lot, resulting in a natural sloping terrain and sightlines that create a clear and long view of the meandering waterway.
 The home cascades a room at a time toward the terrace and the water.
 From every level one can see through wide passageways or large windows the pool, pond and in the distance scenic backdrops reminiscent of paintings seen or places visited.

-Windows and white walls create a modern continuity through the home.
+Windows and white walls create a modern continuity through the home all thanks to professionals that work with great quality material and made the window replacement cost very affordable.
 A concrete floor at the entrance helps make the transition from the dense approach to the home.

 Once inside one is embraced by sunlight and the warmth of the hardwood floors throughout the rest of the home.
+The floors were very much unlike the flooring in Glasgow UK house we’d seen.
 While some walls are composed of windows and glazed openings other walls may have a single window perfectly framing an ornamental tree.
+A Gettysburg flooring company gives you a chance to get a spectacular looking floor without replacing.
 Every view, whether expansive or specific, is very purposeful and lets light in from every direction.
 Another remarkable space is at the top of the stairs, unlike other spaces that occasionally I see at the top of stairs that look like they have been designated as a play area or an office, but come across as a leftover space looking for a purpose.
 Every space in this home is inviting and very much used.
 While the space at the top of the stairs could be considered two open rooms, it functions as a primary family area.
 It is also located close enough to the front door that it is convenient for good friends to join the family in this delightful space that also has splendid views of the surrounding landscape.

-The entire second floor is very open.
-From its core one can see through the home past the master bedroom to the cantilevered promontory wrapped with glass.
+Other Restyle Innovations in the entire second floor: is very open, from its core one can see through the home past the master bedroom to the cantilevered promontory wrapped with glass.
 This glass jewel box is another lure to draw people through this home that has distinct rooms, but no apparent boundaries.
-From the promontory the sunrises and sunsets reflect off the water below.
+From the promontory the sunrises and sunsets reflect off the water below from one of the ponds in the house.
+Make sure you look for more info before you decide to create a pond of your own.

 Mark McCollom is a thoughtful, talented, and meticulous architect who has worked with the site to create a home that is harmonious, dynamic and comfortable.
 This home should be an inspiration to anyone with a difficult urban site who wants a modern home that celebrates nature and livability.